Douglas Emmett (NYSE:DEI) Updates Q4 2021 Earnings Guidance

-Douglas Emmett (NYSE:DEI) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.470-$0.490 for the period.
+Douglas Emmett (NYSE:DEI) updated its fourth quarter 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.470-$0.490 for the period.
 The company issued revenue guidance of -.

-Douglas Emmett (NYSE:DEI) last announced its quarterly earnings results on Tuesday, November 2nd.
-The real estate investment trust reported $0.10 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.45 by ($0.35).
-Douglas Emmett had a return on equity of 1.59% and a net margin of 7.11%.
-During the same period in the prior year, the business posted $0.40 earnings per share.
-Equities analysts predict that Douglas Emmett will post 1.82 earnings per share for the current fiscal year.
+Douglas Emmett (NYSE:DEI) last posted its earnings results on Tuesday, November 2nd.
+The real estate investment trust reported $0.10 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.45 by ($0.35).
+Douglas Emmett had a return on equity of 1.60% and a net margin of 7.11%.
+During the same quarter last year, the company earned $0.40 EPS.
+Research analysts forecast that Douglas Emmett will post 1.82 earnings per share for the current year.

-DEI has been the subject of a number of research analyst reports.
-Piper Sandler increased their price target on Douglas Emmett from $40.00 to $42.00 and gave the company an overweight rating in a research report on Wednesday, September 1st.
-Zacks Investment Research downgraded Douglas Emmett from a hold rating to a sell rating in a research report on Tuesday.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, Douglas Emmett currently has an average rating of Hold and an average price target of $35.60.
+DEI has been the subject of several recent analyst reports.
+Zacks Investment Research cut shares of Douglas Emmett from a hold rating to a sell rating in a research report on Tuesday, November 2nd.
+Piper Sandler boosted their price objective on shares of Douglas Emmett from $40.00 to $42.00 and gave the stock an overweight rating in a report on Wednesday, September 1st.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Douglas Emmett presently has a consensus rating of Hold and an average price target of $35.60.

 Douglas Emmett Company Profile